April 17, 2022

 Continuing the climb, we finally reached the top and dropped steeply back down to Walker Basin TH, where we saw the two dirt-spitting SUV owners, and about ten teenagers, setting up camp for the night.
 It appeared to be a youth group.

 There was an old concrete dam to the left of the trail, and I offered to climb back up the wash and look for the water our guide said was up there.
-Cricket was wiped out from the climb and readily agreed to watch our packs as she handed me her empty water bottles.
+Cricket was wiped out from the climb, and readily agreed to watch our packs as she handed me her empty water bottles.

 I only had to go back about 50 yards before finding a large pool filled with what appeared to be tadpoles and beetles.
 Fortunately, none fit into my filter, and the water itself filtered clear and cold.
-I tucked the five full bottles into my arms and slowly walked back to the trail, balancing the full bottles to stop them from falling as I picked my way over small boulders strewn throughout the wash.
+I tucked the five full bottles into my arms and slowly walked back to the trail, balancing them to stop them from falling as I picked my way over small boulders strewn throughout the wash.

 I was pretty excited about Casa Blanca Canyon because it was flat.
 It would be nice not to sleep with blood rushing to some extremity.
 I’m such a light sleeper that even a slight angle prevents me from sleeping, no matter how exhausted I am at the end of the day.